Before you embark on any strategic planning process it’s critical to understand the importance of values.

 The importance of values in business is seen in your team’s behaviours, both good and bad.
 A set of values will provide a guiding framework for what is acceptable and what is not in all aspects of your business.

-In 2018 PWC’s Workforce of the Future survey found 88% of millennials want to work for a company whose values reflect their own.
+In 2018 PWC’s Workforce of the Future survey found that 88% of millennials want to work for a company whose values reflect their own.
 Millennials will comprise 75% of the global workforce by 2025.

 What is equally crucial about organisational values is to see them in daily operation.
 Many organisations fall short, in the implementation of their values strategy.